 Athlete Photo Gallery

-Despite his impressive resume, 2014 was Stassel’s best year to date.
+Despite his impressive resume, 2014 was Stassel’s breakout year.
 He earned his first major win at the Sprint U.S. Grand Prix at Mammoth Mountain and backed it up two days later with a third place, effectively securing his spot on the first U.S. Olympic slopestyle snowboarding team.
 In Sochi, Stassel finished 14th in the high-octane slopestyle debut.
-He is now looking toward Peyongchang 2018, where he will use his Sochi experience for another stab at an Olympic medal.

 OFF THE SNOW